-When this bill was introduced women MPs had not yet reached 'critical mass' in the Federal Parliament and comprised about 22% of the total, but they had done so in the Senate with around 32%.
-This was certainly one of the factors for the closeness of the Senate vote, because all the women AD senators (Lyn Alison, Vicki Bourne, Cheryl Kernot, Meg Lees, Natasha Stott Despoja), the AG senator (Dee Margetts), 62.5% of LPA women (11% of LPA men) and 67% of ALP women (65% of ALP men) senators opposed the bill.
+When this bill was introduced women MPs had not yet reached 'critical mass' in the Federal Parliament and comprised about 22 per cent of the total, but they had done so in the Senate with around 32 per cent.
+This was certainly one of the factors for the closeness of the Senate vote, because all the women AD senators (Lyn Alison, Vicki Bourne, Cheryl Kernot, Meg Lees, Natasha Stott Despoja), the AG senator (Dee Margetts), 62.5 per cent of LP women (11 per cent of LP men) and 67 per cent of ALP women (65 per cent of ALP men) Senators opposed the bill.

 The objective of this private member's bill was to overturn the Northern Territory legislation permitting euthanasia, and to prevent future legislation of this type in the NT, the ACT or Norfolk Island.
-It was introduced into the House of Representatives by Kevin Andrews (LPA-Vic) on 9 September 1996.
-It was given a free vote, and read a second time in the House where it was supported 91-38, and then a third time
+It was introduced into the House of Representatives by Kevin Andrews (LP-Vic) on 9 September 1996.
+It was given a free vote, and read a second time in the House where it was supported 91-38, and then a third time (88-35), both on 9 December 1996.8 The Prime Minister, John Howard, and the Opposition Leader, Kim Beazley, supported the bill.
+This may have influenced the vote of MPs who tend to follow their leaders, but not in the case of the ALP senators, who voted strongly against the bill.9 The Senate passed the bill by a much smaller margin (38-34 and 38-33) than the House, and disclosed a large gender gap.10 Whereas only 24 per cent of females in the House opposed the second reading of the bill and only 21 per cent its third reading, this rose to 70 per cent on both occasions in the Senate.
+The difference between the vote of male MPs and senators was marginal.

-4 Ibid.
-154, 26 Mar 1987, 1646.

-5 Peter Baume (NSW), Robert Hill (SA), David McGibbon (Qld), Chris Puplick (NSW), Baden Teague (SA), Michael Townley (Tas), Reg Withers (WA).
+6 Peter Baume (NSW), Robert Hill (SA), David McGibbon (Qld), Chris Puplick (NSW), Baden Teague (SA), Michael Townley (Tas), Reg Withers (WA).

-6 Margaret Guilfoyle, Susan Knowles, Jocelyn Newman, Margaret Reid, Amanda Vanstone and Shirley Walters.
+7 Margaret Guilfoyle, Susan Knowles, Jocelyn Newman, Margaret Reid, Amanda Vanstone and Shirley Walters.